The European Commission on Thursday approved the disbursement of over €1 billion to Cyprus as part of its Security Action for Europe (Safe) programme.

 In total, Cyprus will receive exactly €1,181,503,924, while 18 other European Union member states are also in line to receive funding as part of the €150bn allocated by the commission to the programme earlier this year.

-Poland will receive the most of any member state – a whopping €43.7bn – while Romania and France will receive just over €16bn each.
-Greece is set to receive a little less than Cyprus, having been allocated a little less than €788m.
+Poland will receive the highest share, amounting to €43.7bn, while Romania and France will each receive just over €16bn.
+Greece is set to receive slightly less than Cyprus, with an allocation of just under €788m.

-The defence ministry’s procurement director Panayiotis Hadjipavlis had said in July that the government was “in contact with very friendly member states”, including Greece, over the matter, “so that we can find common programmes and thus proceed with joint procurement”.
+The defence ministry’s procurement director Panayiotis Hadjipavlis had said in July that the government was in contact “with very friendly member states”, including Greece, over the matter, “so that we can find common programmes and thus proceed with joint procurement”.

 Click here to change your cookie preferences